anushapedapolu970/docker/README.md

     /root: is the home directory of the root user.
 ```
+for every container we spin up in vm there are above folders are created for every conatincer one is not using another so thats why they are isolated.

 ### Files and Folders that containers use from host operating system